Photographs by Paolina Loseto

-"When we heard that Giancarlo's was deciding not to go forward, the opportunity quickly came up for us to take it over, and because we had such a symbiotic relationship with them, we knew for many reasons, that we had no choice other than to take our landlord’s generous offer to take over the space."
+"When we heard that Giancarlo's was deciding not to go forward, the opportunity quickly came up for us to take it over.
+We knew that to survive, we had no choice other than to take our landlord’s generous offer to take over the space."

 With Sotto being so small, socially distanced indoor dining would not muster up enough income throughout the colder months, so they needed more space for seating.

 "We decided to do the crazy thing and open up a restaurant during a pandemic.
 The space was just so beautiful, but we knew we wanted it to have our own flavour, with our concept and our vibe."

 Giancarlo's was a fine dining establishment, but Zitto Zitto leans more towards the casual fine dining side.
 Collectively, Mancuso and Thomson want to ensure that all their guests have the same 'at home' experience they would at Sotto.
 "We don't want people to leave and say they had a great meal.
 We want people to say they had an iconic time, and they will always remember this place.
 Lots of people have their favourite meals, but what they remember is the good time they had, and that's what we want to do here, but elevate it."

 The Zitto Zitto space is sprawling and split into four distinct areas, each having the ability to run independently.